hiredscorelabs/cornell/docs/docs/workflows/basic_workflow.md

     In case the `index.yaml` was already present, it will be updated with new interactions, otherwise new file will be created.

+__Note__

+    Cornell doesn't record interactions with an erroneous response, by default (i.e response with 404, will ommited).
+If you wish to enable this option, run cornell with --record-errors flag

 In this specific example, we can see that the 2 requests are mapped to the saved cassettes:

 ![Index file](https://imgur.com/IYjiJx6.gif)